rochisha0/circle/README.md

 # Circle
-## This is a video conferencing application
+This is a video conferencing application.

 ## Steps to run the project